Marketing is getting tougher.

 - What’s the problem?
 Start with pain points, as always.

 - What’s the difference?
 How does your product solve the problem more easily than they could on their own, or with a competing product?
 Why is your thing more efficient, effective, easy?

 - What’s the investment?
 Which is a more constructive way to refer to the cost.
 “Cost” implies loss.
 “Price” implies exchange.
 But “investment” implies a future gain.

 - What’s the rush?
 There has to be a reason to buy on the webinar, rather than sleeping on it.
-Naturally, the reason you can provide is a special discount or bonus (that’s only available on the webinar).
+The reason you can give is a special discount or bonus (that’s only available on the webinar).